changyuehu/changyuehu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Changyue Hu!
-I am a second-year a Ph.D. student in the Department of Mathematics at the University of Illinois at Urbana-Champaign, with a concentration in Actuarial Science and Risk Analytics.
+I am a second-year a Ph.D. student in [Actuarial Science](https://asrm.illinois.edu) at the University of Illinois at Urbana-Champaign, advised by Prof. [Zhiyu Quan](https://www.linkedin.com/in/zhiyufrankquan/).
 Prior to joining the doctoral program, I obtained a Master’s degree in Actuarial Science at the University of Illinois and a Bachelor’s degree in Mathematics at Nankai University.
 My research interests lie in machine learning applications in actuarial science, especially with tree-based models.
 I have been a graduate supervisor of several InsurTech-related research projects in [IRisk Lab](https://asrm.illinois.edu/illinois-risk-lab/) since Spring 2021.

 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.